frank2889/lucy-world/docs/ARCHITECTURE.md

 ##### DoD — Observability & support

-- [ ] Structured logs for entitlement changes appear in the centralized logger with correlation IDs.
+- [x] Structured logs for entitlement changes appear in the centralized logger with correlation IDs.
 - [ ] Metrics dashboard visualizes upgrades, credit burn, and AI adoption with seven-day retention.
-- [ ] Webhook replay integration test is part of CI and passes.
+- [x] Webhook replay integration test is part of CI and passes.
-- [ ] Support runbook published in `docs/support/entitlements.md` and linked from this section.
+- [x] Support runbook published in `docs/support/entitlements.md` and linked from this section.
 - [ ] Nightly audit job produces a clean report (no unresolved discrepancies) for seven consecutive days.

+See [`docs/support/entitlements.md`](support/entitlements.md) for the full support playbook.

 #### Entitlements data contract